 10. Oruro Carnival - Bolivia

-A blend of Catholic and Indian rituals, thanks is given to ‘Pachamama’ or mother earth, and ‘El Tio’, the god of the underworld is honoured.
+A blend of catholic and indian rituals, thanks is given to ‘Pachamama’ or mother earth, and ‘El Tio’, the god of the underworld is honored.
 Elaborate street performances regale traditional folk law of good versus evil.
 There’s folk dancing, live music, extravagant costumes, beautiful crafts and 20 hours of non-stop partying.

 Even more from UNiDAYS

 We bring the best discounts from the best brands to college and uni students, as well as exclusive videos, articles and loads of tips and advice to make your student life even better - all for free!

 - Join now or log in to start saving on everything from food comas and fashion to (finally) getting fitter.